privm/TGbotsimpleaf/README.md

 # simpleTGbot
-a very simple Telegram chatbot
+a Telegram chatbot simple af
+you can use with Heroku